joergkrause/svogv/src/lib/README.md

 There is a [demo app](/src/demo/README.md) where you can see the components in action.

+## Quick Start

+To have a running sample in seconds do the following:

+1. Clone the repository from Github
+2. Assure you have **node** running and **npm** and Typescript (**tsc**) is in the path
+3. Execute this command: `npm run setup`
+4. Execute this command: `npm run demoall`

+A browser window shall open automatically and shows a dashboard from where you can navigate the various components.

+Select these options in the left hand menu:

+* Forms Demo: All about the decorators
+* Widgets > Overview: The UI widgets demo

+> The demo app is independent and has it's own package.json and node_modules folder and hence needs it's own setup.
+The first command (setup) takes care of this all.

 ## Does it cost something?

 It's ISC licensed and it's free.
-We deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
+I deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
 For commerical users such as enterprises we have support options.

-The SVOGV Widget Library was written by Joerg <isageek> Krause, CEO of Augmented Content GmbH, Berlin / Germany.
-We at Augmented Content have many years of experience with Web-Frameworks.
-We were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
+The SVOGV Widget Library was written by Joerg <isageek> Krause, www.joergkrause.de, Berlin / Germany.
+He has many years of experience with Web-Frameworks.
+He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
 But time goes on.
-So we moved almost all projects to eithr AngularJS or Angular 2.
-I think that knowing one Framework really well is more for our customers than knowing a lot just good.
-So I decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.
+So he moved almost all projects to either AngularJS or Angular 2+.
+He thinks that knowing one Framework really well is more for our customers than knowing a lot just good.
+So he decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.

 ## Can I contribute?

-Yes, drop [me](http://www.joergkrause.de/contact) an email with some "about me" stuff.
+Yes, drop me an email with some "about me" stuff.
 Even simple feedback is appreciated.

 ![](https://github.com/joergkrause/svogv/blob/master/guides/logo_big.png?raw=true)